 Your first labor is to get all the nuts out of the cones.
 Do this by banging them around in the gunnysack (old coffee sacks are ideal) until the nuts all fall out.
 Or you can whack them on your garage floor.
 Or you can pick them out by hand.
 Watch out for the resinous pitch, though, won’t come off your hands unless you douse them in oil or some other solvent.

 Many of the nuts will have a little wingy thing attached.
 This connects the nut to the cone.
 Toss it.
 You’ll notice that the nuts range from big to small, and from shiny brown to matte charcoal-black.
 My experience is that the darker the nut is on the outside, the better the nut is inside.
 Toss nuts with holes in them; some bug has gotten to it before you.

 These are the nuts you are looking for:

-Once cracked, you now need to carefully extract the nuts from all those shells.
+Once cracked, you now need to extract the nuts from all those shells.
 It’s not as hard as fishing out the goodies from black walnuts, but pine nuts are soft and break easily.
 The paper skins come right off once the nuts are out of the shell.
 And those that don’t come off when you toast your pine nuts in a hot frying pan.

 MORE ON PINE NUTS